Anony-CFFM/CFFM/README.md

-# CFFM
+## Convolutional Feature-interacted Factorization Machines for Sparse Prediction in Recommender Systems
-This is our Tensorflow implementation for the paper: Convolutional Feature-interacted Factorization Machines for Sparse Prediction in Recommender Systems.
+This is our Tensorflow implementation for the paper.

 ## Introduction
 Convolutional Feature-interacted Factorization Machine leverages outer product and inner product to encode pairwise cor-relations between feature-interacted dimensions,  and utilize CNN to extract signals from them.
 Besides, we enhance the linear regression in FM by introducing a linear attention network, which improves the representation ability with fewer paramaters.